wmwxwa/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/response-header-tyk-oas.md

 #### Endpoint-level transform

-The design of the Tyk OAS API Definition takes advantage of the `operationId` defined in the OpenAPI Document that declares both the path and method for which the headers should be transformed.
+The design of the Tyk OAS API Definition takes advantage of the `operationId` defined in the OpenAPI Document that declares both the path and method for which the middleware should be added.
+Endpoint `paths` entries (and the associated `operationId`) can contain wildcards in the form of any string bracketed by curly braces, for example `/status/{code}`.
+These wildcards are so they are human readable and do not translate to variable names.
+Under the hood, a wildcard translates to the “match everything” regex of: `(.*)`.

 The response header transform middleware (`transformResponseMethod`) can be added to the `operations` section of the Tyk OAS Extension (`x-tyk-api-gateway`) in your Tyk OAS API Definition for the appropriate `operationId` (as configured in the `paths` section of your OpenAPI Document).